Daley876/RedTeapotDating/README.md

 ##App Description/Functionality:
  - This app allows the user retrieve a list of profiles belonging to different users from an endpoint ("/users") and display those profiles in the UI.
  - The profiles are displayed individually and can be cycled through by pressing navigation button on the screen.
- - The app will display the user profile data (name, gender, photo, hobbies, school and about) in the order specified in the "/config" endpoint.
+ - The app will display the user profile data (name, gender, photo, hobbies, school and about) in the order specified in the response from the "/config" endpoint.